kryptographik/ShuSSH/README.md

     Type /help for a list of commands.
     >

-Now you can chat!

 The username foo is now yours, next time you log in you will only have to enter your password once.